Outfled/iTunes-Discord-RPC/README.md

 -Click the 'New Application' button in the top right

--Set the name to 'iTunes' and press create (duplicate application names are allowed).
+-Set the name to 'Apple Music' and press create (duplicate application names are allowed).
 This will be the RPC status display name.

 ![image](https://user-images.githubusercontent.com/55547083/231023853-b35955b0-ce14-4874-a281-2b0e083dc1cf.png)